APINTRA® PRODUCTION CONTROL (ERP/PPS)

 Depending on the requirements, the calculation process either beings with the start activities and, from these, sets the earliest possible start date of the subsequent activities (forward planning) or with the last activities of the network (which no longer have a successor) before setting the latest completion dates of the respective upstream activities (backward planning).
 By combining both methods – starting from a defined start date and a defined finish date – this established the four following important properties and the durations of each activity:

-The buffer time is a time margin for executing an operation – so-called time reserves.
+Buffer time: The buffer time is a time margin for executing an operation – so-called time reserves.
 This margin can be used by postponing the operation and/or by extending (stretching) the duration of the operation.

 Our module allows you to easily record production data, machine data and personnel time.